 An effective response

 We appreciate that if you have a fault with your alarm system that you want a fast and efficient response.
-In the event of a problem with your intruder alarm system in between the annual service, one of our engineers will be with you in under 4 hours to get your system working again.
+In the event of a problem with your intruder alarm system in between the annual service, one of our engineers will respond to your call in under 4 hours – by providing remote assistance initially – to get your system working again.

 We only work with recognised intruder alarm suppliers thereby minimising the chance of faulty equipment.
 However, in the rare instance that your system may malfunction, our qualified alarm engineer can make an on site repair.
 Sometimes they need to replace certain equipment if it cannot be repaired on site, should this happen our engineer will ensure that he does not compromise your system and leaves it functioning.